edgio-docs/edgio-docs/guides/security.md

 By default the Moovweb XDN only serves traffic over the `https` protocol.
 It automatically redirects `http` requests to the same URL, including any query strings, on `https`.

-We strongly discourage the use of `http` protocol but if you *must* enable it then you can explicitly match on `http` protocol.
+We strongly discourage the use of `http` protocol but if you *must* enable it then you can do so by adding `protocol: 'http'` to your route criteria.
 For example:

 ```js
 // routes.js